4 min read

 - Five major players are leading the charge toward a COVID-19 vaccine.
 Moderna and Pfizer are completing their Phase 3 trials, anticipating launches in late October or November.

-- AstraZeneca’s vaccine was paused in the United States during their Phase 3 due to one case with transverse myelitis.
+- AstraZeneca’s vaccine was paused in the United States during Phase 3 due to one case with transverse myelitis.

 - 150 companies presented at Morgan Stanley’s Global Healthcare Conference, discussing data privacy, new strides in technology, supply chain, and more.
 Click here to read through the full list of transcripts.